-You can sign up for the online or offline credit monitoring service anytime between now and .
+You can sign up for the online credit monitoring service anytime between now and laws.
 Due to privacy laws, we cannot register you directly.
-Please note that credit monitoring services might not be available for individuals who do not have a credit file with TransUnion, or an address in the United States (or its territories) and a valid Social Security number.
+Please note that credit monitoring service might not be available for individuals who do not have a credit file with TransUnion, or an address in the United States (or its territories) and a valid Social Security number.
 Enrolling in this service will not affect your credit score.

 Once you are enrolled, you will be able to obtain one year of unlimited access to your TransUnion credit report and credit score.
-The daily three-bureau credit monitoring service will notify you if there are any critical changes to your credit files at TransUnion®, Experian® and Equifax®, including fraud alerts, new inquiries, new accounts, new public records, late payments, change of address and more.

-The service also includes access to an identity restoration program that provides assistance in the event that your identity is compromised to help you restore your identity and up to \$1,000,000 in identity theft insurance with no deductible.
+The daily credit monitoring service will notify you if there are any critical changes to your credit file at TransUnion, including fraud alerts, new inquiries, new accounts, new public records, late payments, change of address and more.
+The service also includes access to an identity restoration program that provides assistance in the event your identity is compromised to help you restore your identity and up to \$1,000,000 in identity theft insurance with no deductible.
 (Policy limitations and exclusions may apply.)